 I will not be paying the Couchsurfing monthly fee (at least not under the current management), meaning I will no longer be using Couchsurfing and Couchsurfing is no longer a service I am recommending.

-I know I have promoted them endlessly on my blog, to many thousands of people, but as always things change and it’s time to explore something new.
+I know I have been a champion of the Couchsurfing brand for almost a decade, have promoted them endlessly on my blog, to many thousands of people, but as always things change and it’s time to explore something new.

 The site is still active and anyone is still welcome to sign up and pay the fee and use it, but my recommendations will now move elsewhere.